CivicTechTO/toronto-community-directory/_communities/argonaut-rowing-club.md

 ---
 name: Argonaut Rowing Club
-description: "Founded in 1872, the Argonaut Rowing Club (ARC) is one of Canada's oldest and largest clubs.
+description: Founded in 1872, the Argonaut Rowing Club (ARC) is one of Canada's oldest and largest clubs.
 The club has continued to play a significant role in this classic, demanding and rewarding sport.
-Located on the Western Beaches of Toronto, it offers novice and experienced rowers excellent rowing conditions along a breakwater-protected course."
+Located on the Western Beaches of Toronto, it offers novice and experienced rowers excellent rowing conditions along a breakwater-protected course.
-source: "MCP Generative Addition"
+source: MCP Generative Addition
 tags:
   - type/organization
   - type/club